 Method 3: Disable Firefox Extensions

 Add-ons that are enabled on the Firefox browser may be interfering with websites and not allowing videos to play.
-Follow the steps below to disable add-ons and fix Firefox not playing videos issue:
+Follow the steps below to disable add-ons and fix Firefox no audio & not playing videos issue:

 1. Launch Firefox and its menu.
 Here, click on Add-ons and Themes as depicted below.